Get to Know our Beautiful Places

 The Salzkammergut is a magnificent region of mountains and lakes in the Austrian Alps.
 Our home for the week is the storybook village of St. Gilgen on the shores of Lake Wolfgang, only 30 minutes from Salzburg, birthplace of the composer Mozart.
 Our week includes strolls on scenic mountain trails, a concert at an historic palace, and a trip through an ancient salt mine.
 Learn more about our week in the Salzkammergut here.

 We hosted groups in the Salzkammergut in 2009 and 2012.
-We hope to return to the Salzkammergut in the future… let us know if you’d be interested.
+We hope to return in the future… let us know if you’d be interested.

 Our base in the Bavarian Alps is the welcoming village of Garmisch, located at the foot of the Zugspitze, the highest mountain in Germany.
 Although best known for skiing, in summertime the mountains are green and lush and easily accessible by mountain train and cable cars.
 Our week includes mountain trips, fairytale castles, colorful alpine villages, and (of course) a German beer hall.

 We hosted a group here in 2009.
 Although we no longer offer this trip, our European Christmas Experience includes four days in Munich and a day in the Bavarian Alps. return to Bavaria in the future… let us know if you’d be interested.